samebug/samebug-technical-documentation/bugmates.md

 ## Revoke help request

-If you are no longer interested in answers to your help request, you can revoke it on the same page where you requested it, at the moment it does not happen automatically even if you mark one of the answers helpful.
+If you are no longer interested in answers to your help request, you can revoke it on the same page where you requested it.
+At the moment it does not happen automatically even if you mark one of the answers helpful.

+## Privacy

+We know that many information that Samebug deals with might be sensitive, we have an adequate idea about [privacy](privacy.md) even in this early phase.

+In the context of bugmates these concepts translate to:
+- If your searches are *Public*, other users can find you via bugmate match, and read the stack trace of the crash had.
+- If your searches are *Searchable*, other users can find you via bugmate match, but will not see the stack trace of the crash you had.
+- If your searches are *Private*, you will never show up as a bugmate for people who cannot access your workspace.